Radio Fiji Two

 It is operated by Fiji Broadcasting Corporation, the company which also owns FBC TV, Radio Fiji One, Mirchi FM, Bula FM, 2day FM-Fiji, and Gold FM-Fiji in Fiji.

 Radio Fiji Two initiated its broadcasting on 1 July 1954.
-Featuring Multi Lingual Religious Music in the morning, News & community Messages, Drive time music play, talk back shows, Birthday Announcements, Interviews, Favorite music plays and much more.
+Featuring multilingual religious music in the morning, news and community messages, drive time music play, talk back shows, birthday announcements, interviews, favourite music plays and much more.
 Featuring a range of popular Hindi songs from the 1950s to present era.
-This includes film songs and music as well as recordings of popular artists and latest hits.

-The station endeavors to entertain, educate, inform, preserve & develop culture and foster mutual understanding between the different originating groups in the Fijian Community, using the universal language of music, news, views, information and being mindful of the diverse interests, religious and ethnic origins of the audience they cater.
+The station endeavours to entertain, educate, inform, preserve & develop culture and foster mutual understanding between the different originating groups in the Fijian Community, using the universal language of music, news, views, information and being mindful of the diverse interests, religious and ethnic origins of the audience they cater.
 The programs include substantial local contents specialized contributors dealing with wide range of cultural issues.
-Featuring regular news and sports bulletins, interviews and discussions on issues of concern and interest of the Indo- Fijian (Indian) community.
+Featuring regular news and sports bulletins, interviews and discussions on issues of concern and interest of the Indo-Fijian community.

 The programs are sponsored by the government under the Public Service Broadcast (PSB) contract, from private organizations and religious organizations in Fiji.
 Radio Fiji Two provides opportunities to local businesses to market their products to a specialized niche market by advertising on air.